DHI/react-components/packages/react-components/README.md

 # React Components

-The React Components collection is a TypeScript based collection of components used across a range of application within DHI
+The React Components collection is a TypeScript based collection of components used across a range of application within DHI.

 React-Components are demonstrated [here](https://domainservices.dhigroup.com/) and are available as npm package from Github packages.